shenyt22/TEA-and-XTEA-practical-attacks/readme.md

-# Cryptanalysis and Improved Attacks of Round-Reduced TEA and XTEA
+# Practical Attacks on Round-Reduced TEA and XTEA

 This is the repository of the paper 'Cryptanalysis and Improved Attacks of Round-Reduced TEA and XTEA'.
 It contains the python codes to verify the practical attacks against round-reduced TEA and XTEA.